Usyk vs Joshua 2: Timing, pricing, booking details for world heavyweight title rematch on Sky Sports Box Office

 Oleksandr Usyk vs Anthony Joshua 2 is on August 20, live on Sky Sports Box Office.
-Scroll down for booking information - how and when to book via remote or online; ways to watch; non-Sky or Cable customers; details to order via phone; Sky Glass info
+Scroll down for booking information - how to book via remote or online, ways to watch, non-Sky or Cable customers and details to order via phone

 Anthony Joshua's huge heavyweight rematch against Oleksandr Usyk is on Saturday August 20, live on Sky Sports Box Office.